cfjedimaster/brackets-w3cvalidation/README.md

 Issues/Updates
 =====
+[2/23/2014] Fix bug 9 and another few things.
+Note that zebra striping isn't working anymore, but in theory, Sprint 37 will allow me to switch to the built in linting API and I won't have to care.

 [10/3/2013] Fix bug where the close icon wasn't working.
 There is a new bug though - links in the results open a small window AND a Chrome tab.